Paula-ca/Delivery_order_price_calculator/README.md

 - delivery (object):

-  - fee (integer): The calculated delivery fee based on the venue, distance, and cart value.
+  - fee (integer): The calculated delivery fee based on the venue and distance.

   - distance (integer): The calculated delivery distance in meters from the user's location to the venue.